-If you feel like your heart is skipping a beat or racing too fast, these are classic signs of heart palpitations.
+If you feel like your heart is skipping a beat or racing too fast, these are classic signs of an arrhythmia (commonly known as heart palpitations).
 While these episodes are often temporary and not terribly dangerous, if you have persistent problems, they could be signaling something more serious.

 If you’ve ever been extremely excited or nervous, you may have felt like your heart was pounding crazily, and you could even feel it in your neck and throat, as well as your chest.
 These episodes are typically fueled by adrenaline and last just seconds.

-What causes heart palpitations?
+What causes an arrhythmia?